Shakila001/Shakila001/README.md

 ## Education
-- **M.Sc. in Applied Mathematics** - Wrocław University of Science and Technology (Expected: September 2024)
+- **M.Sc. in Applied Mathematics** - Wrocław University of Science and Technology (19th September 2024)